 If you’re a manufacturer concerned with finding a measurement system that can address the evolution of HUD technology, check out our recent webinar hosted by Radiant’s Automotive Business Leader Matt Scholz.
 You’ll learn about an all-in-one HUD measurement system capable of addressing 2D, 3D, and AR-HUD optical quality testing using a common hardware/software platform, leveraging Radiant Prometric® imaging systems.
 The webinar covers:

-- Outlook for 2D, 3D, and augmented reality (AR) HUD systems
+- Outlook for conventional, 3D, and augmented reality (AR) HUD systems

 - An overview of HUD virtual image types, including laser-based, TFT-display-based, and DPL-projector-based projections